I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 - Not suitable for very cold climate

-Ecosmart ECO 27- Best for Hardwater
+Ecosmart ECO 27– Best Tankless Water Heater for Hardwater

 The temperature control panel is digital in nature making it easy to operate and adjust.
 According to the manufacturers, it can handle four faucets at the same time while maintaining a flow rate of 2 GPM in each of the faucets.

-Ecosmart is able to supply hot water in a large household which has more than one bathroom.
+Ecosmart is able to supply hot water in a large household that has more than one bathroom.
 It’s simultaneously able to comfortably service a bathroom tab or a Jacuzzi.
 It has a significantly high flow rate than other models in the market at 3 GPM.
 Most importantly, it has a high energy of 100% which means it reduces by half the amount of energy.

 - An ability to supply hot water to a large house and run more than three faucets at a time while maintaining the normal flow rate.

-- Energy efficient because of self-modulating technology for regulating energy consumption -which means lower electricity bills.
+- Energy-efficient because of self-modulating technology for regulating energy consumption -which means lower electricity bills.

 - A more accurate temperature control using a digital control panel.